collective-soundworks/collective-soundworks.github.io/plugins/position.md

 instantiated by soundworks when registered in the `pluginManager`

 Available options:
-- `randomize` {Boolean} - Autoamtically give a random position to the client.
+- `randomize` {Boolean} - Automatically give a random position to the client.
   Useful for testing

 **Example**